Cumbria - BBC News

 Latest stories

-Carlisle's Ellis joins Forest Green
+Barrow 2-3 Forest Green Rovers

-Carlisle United loan defender Mark Ellis to National League side Forest Green Rovers for the remainder of the season.
+Forest Green close the gap at the top of the National League as Emmanuel Monthe's late winner sees off Barrow.

 From other local news sites